Health Canada’s Forward Regulatory Plan: 2025-2027

 Description:

-We are proposing to amend the Food and Drug Regulations, Natural Health Products Regulations and Medical Devices Regulations to modernize the regulation of clinical trials conducted in Canada.
+We are proposing to amend the Food and Drug Regulations to create a new framework that would modernize the regulation of clinical trials conducted in Canada that involve drugs.

 • help ensure that Canada remains an attractive place to conduct clinical trials while continuing to uphold high standards for protecting the health and safety of participants